juaml/junifer/docs/understanding/datagrabber.rst

 -----------

-The ``DataGrabber`` is an object that can provide an interface to datasets you want to work with in junifer.
+The ``DataGrabber`` is an object that can provide an interface to datasets you want to work with in ``junifer``.
 Every concrete implementation of a DataGrabber is aware of a particular dataset's structure and thus allows you to fetch specific elements of interest from the dataset.
 It adds the ``path`` key to each :ref:`data type <data_types>` in the :ref:`Data object <data_object>`.

 DataGrabbers are intended to be used as context managers.
 When used within a